Disclaimer- I am not JK Rowling; I do not own any of her stories or characters, and I did not come up with the brilliant idea which is Harry Potter.

 Harry bit his lip and glanced at his watch.
 "Probably not, but it's not like I have much of a choice.
 Maybe I can get a note from Lupin, or something."

 Hermione nodded briskly.
 "We'd best head off though.
 Sorry we can't wait, but…"

 Harry nodded.
-"Go on ahead—I'll hurry."
-With that, Harry turned around and began jogging down the hallway, heading back up towards the Defense classroom.
-If it had been any other essay he'd forgotten, he wouldn't have even bothered returning to Lupin's room with such little time left between classes.
+"Go on ahead—I'll try and hurry."
+With that, Harry turned around and began jogging down the hallway, heading back towards the Defense classroom.
+If it had been any other essay he'd forgotten, he wouldn't have even bothered returning to retrieve it with such little time left between classes.
 He'd have just explained what had happened to the appropriate professor and risked getting scolded a bit.
-Better than facing Lupin to retrieve it after the way he'd had left the Defense classroom.
+Better than facing Lupin after the way he had left the Defense classroom earlier.
 Now Lupin was probably going to consider Harry careless as well as cowardly.

-Harry jogged up a staircase leading to the third floor, where the Defense classroom resided at.
+Harry jogged up a staircase, taking the steps two at a time.
 Still, he thought to himself, he had some sense of self preservation.
 Choosing between facing scorn from Lupin or Snape, he'd choose Lupin in a heartbeat, bad opinions and all.
-Panting slightly from his sprint up, Harry slowed his jogging as he reached the Defense classroom.
+Panting slightly from his sprint upstairs, Harry slowed his jogging as he reached the Defense classroom.
 The door was shut, and uncertain as to whether or not Lupin was even in his room, Harry hesitated to enter.
 Swallowing heavily, Harry reached up to knock, but before his hand could even touch the wooden door, a voice called out from within the room.

 "Come right in!"

 Starting slightly, Harry wiped his palms on his trousers before pushing the door open.
 The classroom was empty except for Lupin, who was sitting at his desk doing some sort of paperwork.

 "Hello Harry," Lupin addressed him, setting down his quill.
 "What can I do for you?"